Information for International Students | Working in the US

 Optional Practical Training (OPT)

-If an employer wishes to hire a foreign national employee following his/her OPT, the employer may be able to sponsor the individual for an H-1B visa, or temporary worker status.
-The foreign national must have at least a Master’s degree or its equivalent in a particular field, and this degree must be a requirement for the job.
+If an employer wishes to hire a foreign national employee following his/her OPT, the employer may be able to sponsor the individual for an H-1B visa, or Temporary Worker status.
+The foreign national must have at least a Master's degree or its equivalent in a particular field, and this degree must be a requirement for the job.
 However, an employer does not have to provide proof that the foreign employee is unique in his/her industry.
-To obtain an H1-B status for a foreign employee, an employer must file a petition with the USCIS.
+To obtain H1-B status for a foreign employee, an employer must file a petition with the Department of Homeland Security.
 This process can take anywhere from two weeks to five months to complete, so an employer should submit the application approximately six months before an employee's OPT expires.
-An H-1B visa permits a foreign national employee to work an additional one to six years in the U.S.
+An H-1B visa permits a foreign national employee to work an additional one to six years in the U.S. It must be renewed after the first three years are up.

 Cultural Differences in the Job Search